Garmin Edge 850 vs. Hammerhead Karoo 3: Which One to Buy?

 Ease of Setup

-To set up both of these bike computers, all you have to do is scan a QR code.
+To set up both bike computers, all you have to do is scan a QR code.
 If you have already been using a Garmin Edge bike computer, its settings, such as the data pages, data fields, and sensors, will be downloaded from the cloud.
-Leaving you with a ready-to-go unit.
-You can also adjust most settings directly on the Edge 850, and eventually, via the Garmin Connect smartphone app.
+This leaves you with a ready-to-use unit.
+You can also adjust most settings directly on the Edge 850, or alternatively, via the Garmin Connect smartphone app.

 Karoo 3 also synchronizes data fields and sensors (if you have used a Karoo device before).
 However, it cannot be customized using a smartphone app; all settings can be configured directly on the head unit.

-I declare the Edge 850 the winner because it also allows customization through the Garmin Connect app.
-Except for that, it is pretty close.
+I declare Edge 850 the winner because it also allows customization through the Garmin Connect app.
+Aside from that, it is pretty close.

 Winner: Edge 850